casper-network/docs/source/docs/casper/dapp-dev-guide/writing-contracts/testing-contracts.md

 Each test function installs the contract and calls entry points to assert that the contract's behavior matches expectations.
 The test uses the `InMemoryWasmTestBuilder` to invoke an instance of the execution engine, effectively simulating the process of installing the contract on the chain.

-As part of this process, we use the `DEFAULT_RUN_GENESIS_REQUEST` to install the system contracts necessary for the tests, including the `Mint`, `Auction`, and `HandlePayment`contracts, as well as establishing a default address and funding the associated purse.
+As part of this process, we use the `DEFAULT_RUN_GENESIS_REQUEST` to install the system contracts necessary for the tests, including the `Mint`, `Auction`, and `HandlePayment`contracts, as well as establishing a default account and funding the associated purse.

 ```rust
     #[test]